This blog post was last updated on 7/29/25

 Well, the truth is that you can.

 The trick is to figure out how to reuse old blog posts without simply self-plagiarizing and republishing the same content.
-Doing so not only has distrust ramifications for you and your audience, but you’re also not being that educational resource your audience needs.
+Doing so not only has distrust ramifications for you and your audience, but you’re also not being the educational resource your audience needs.
 Not to mention, Google dislikes duplicate information immensely.
 If it seems that you are in the habit of just repeating the same information over and over again, your blog’s search rankings will be negatively affected.

 But don’t let all that worthwhile information go to waste.
 Start repurposing and reusing your valuable blog content in a way that further serves your audience and doesn’t get your content flagged for self-plagiarism.
 Here’s how.